dwb/dwb.github.com/koenigsrufen.md

 In negative contracts (see table), play is also subject to the "rising rule": if a player can legally play a card that beats those already played, they must do so.

+In the Ouvert contracts, declarer's cards are laid down face-up on the table before the lead to the second trick.

+In Trischaken, you may not play the Pagat until it is your only trump.

 If a player has announced Pagat, Uhu, Kakadu or King Ultimo, they must try to make the feat even if it is clear they cannot -- the relevant card cannot be deliberately played early or late unless they have no other legal card to play.
 If there is a trick where one of many announced cards is forced, the player can choose which one to play.

 If a suit is led and no trump is played the highest card in that suit wins the trick, otherwise the highest trump does.
 The winner of the trick leads the next.
 Tricks are kept face-down by their winner or a player known by the whole table to be on the same side.

-## Scoring
+## Point Counting

+At the end of play in a contract where the target is an amount of points, the two sides add the cards taken in their tricks to any relevant part of the talon or the cards discarded by declarer during the talon exchange.
+The points value of these two resultant piles are then counted to determine the winner.

 In Rufer, Besser Rufer, Dreier, and Besser Dreier, the three cards discarded by declarer before play as part of the talon exchange are added to the declarer's pile of won tricks.
 In Sechserdreier, declarer takes the six cards discarded.

 In Solo and Solodreier, the talon is given to the defending side unless Solo was played and the called king is found in it, in which case in Cheltenham, the whole talon is taken by the defender.
-In this case the declarer pays to or receives from all three defenders, but if they failed, any Kontra is cancelled unless it had been Re-Kontra'd or the declarer had made any announcements.
+In this case the declarer pays to or receives from all three defenders, but if they failed, any Kontra is cancelled unless it had been Rekontra'd or the declarer had made any announcements.

 In Solo and Solodreier, if declarer (or partner, if any) announced 45 and Valat (announced or not) is made, the defence do not get the talon -- so even in the unlikely event that the talon holds twenty-six points, the 45 is still made.
 Similarly, if in Solo the defence bid 45 and make Valat and the called king is in a twenty-six-point talon, then the 45 would be allowed.